pedros80/pitmart-drupal/README.md

 ## Pitmart/Drupal Bridge - v1.0 Readme
 [Peter Somerville](http://www.pedros-stuffs.com) - peterwsomerville@gmail.com

-### License.
-GNU GPL - see LICENSE.txt for more information

 ### About

 A series of modules to allow drupal websites to include product data from